bids-standard/bids-specification/macros_doc.md

 Say you wanted to add a new term `MoonPhase` to the table, on the second row.
 You would do it like this.
 But this would only work if the `metadata.yml` file contains an entry for `MoonPhase`.
-If this is the case because the term already exist and is used somewhere in the BIDS specification, you are in luck and you can just stop there.
+If this is the case because the term already exists and is used somewhere in the BIDS specification, you are in luck and you can just stop there.

 ```python